 By Promod Puri

-Do we have to blame a nation or nations in their respective involvement and stake in initiating wars, battles, or violent conflicts rather than the individuals responsible for calling out to strike the fire?
+Do we have to blame a nation or nations for their respective involvement and stake in initiating wars, battles, or violent conflicts rather than the individuals responsible for calling out to strike the fire?

 But this is how the human mind is architected to humanize nonhuman physical entities from countries to animals, political to religious concepts.